decentralized-identity/presentation-exchange/contributing.md

 which originated outside of the Working Group

-When the WG has consensus that the above conditions have been reached, the section enters a final 2-week comment period has elapsed without any substantive objections to the LAST-COMMENTS status.
+When the WG has consensus that the above conditions have been reached, the section enters a final 2-week comment period if no substantive objections are raised against the LAST-COMMENTS status.
 The start of this period, intended for "last comments," should be announced on the Working Group mailing list.
 If substantial discussion or change happens, this LAST-COMMENTS phase can be extended 1 additional week at the discretion of the chairs.

 Once a section reaches STABLE status, non-substantive changes can be merged at maintainer discretion, however, substantive changes are generally discouraged